alexle/alexle.github.com/posts/training-marathon.markdown

 Traumatized by last week's pain, I decided to add something different to my walk breaks: stretching.
 It's an uncommon practice for runners to stop mid-run for them, but I have to say it helped *tremendously*.
 The LSD was much more bearable and I was able to hold my form and pace farther.

 What also may have helped was fueling more often.
-This time, I GU'ed twice at 45 and 90 minutes, and topped off with powerade at 120 minutes.
+This time, I GU'ed twice (45 and 90 minutes) and topped off with powerade at 120 minutes.
 I was happy with the result, although I felt sluggish shortly after the second GU.
 Next week, I'll decrease the time between subsequent GU shots (45 - 80 - 110) to see if it makes a difference.

 \* Lesson: Training is a great time to try new things.
 Don't wait until race day.